NATO bombing of Yugoslavia: Army

 NATO ground forces included a US battalion from the 505th Parachute Infantry Regiment, 82nd Airborne Division.
 The unit was deployed in March 1999 to Albania in support of the bombing campaign where the battalion secured the Tirana airfield, Apache helicopter refueling sites, established a forward-operating base to prepare for Multiple Launch Rocket System (MLRS) strikes and offensive ground operations, and deployed a small team with an AN/TPQ-36 Firefinder radar system to the Albania/Kosovo border where it acquired targets for NATO air strikes.
 Immediately after the bombing campaign, the battalion was refitted back at Tirana airfield and issued orders to move into Kosovo as the initial entry force in support of Operation Joint Guardian.

 Task Force Hawk was also deployed.

-Task Force Hunter, a US surveillance unit based upon the IAI RQ-5 Hunter drone "A" Company from a Forces Command (FORSCOM) Corps Military Intelligence Brigade (MI Bde) was deployed to Camp Able Sentry, Macedonia, in March, to provide real-time intelligence on Yugoslav forces inside Kosovo.
+In March, Task Force Hunter, a US surveillance unit based upon the IAI RQ-5 Hunter drone "A" Company from a Forces Command (FORSCOM) Corps Military Intelligence Brigade (MI Bde) was deployed to Camp Able Sentry, Macedonia to provide real-time intelligence on Yugoslav forces inside Kosovo.
 They flew a total of 246 sorties, with five drones lost to enemy fire.
 A German Army drone battery based at Tetovo was tasked with a similar mission.
-German forces used CL-289 UAVs from December 1998 to July 1999 to fly 237 sorties over Yugoslav positions, with six drones lost to hostile fire.
+From December 1998 to July 1999, German forces used CL-289 UAVs to fly 237 sorties over Yugoslav positions, with six drones lost to hostile fire.